Manage OpenRAG containers and services

 Use image pruning to free up disk space by removing unused OpenRAG container images.

-For TUI-managed services, use the TUI's Prune Images option to clean up your OpenRAG container images.
-You can choose to prune unused images only or all images.
 If you prune all images, the OpenRAG services are stopped, all images are pruned, and then the required images are pulled the next time you start the OpenRAG services.

 For self-managed services, use docker image prune or podman image prune to remove unused images.